When is Bluebird Backcountry open?

 Do I have to wear a beacon?

 We require all guests to carry working snow safety gear (beacon, probe, and shovel).
-Even though Bluebird Backcountry has an avalanche-evaluated area, part of our mission is to instill good backcountry habits—and this is one of them.
+Even though Bluebird Backcountry has an avalanche-evaluated area, part of our mission is to instill good backcountry habits — and this is one of them.
+Safety gear is available for rent at our base area.
 We check beacons at the gate before allowing guests on the mountain.
-Beacons must have a battery life of at least 50%.
-(We’ll have batteries for sale in the lodge!)
+Beacons must have a battery life of at least 50% (we’ll have batteries for sale in the lodge).

 I don’t have my own gear.
 Can I rent it from you?

 Absolutely!
 We know that it’s an expensive commitment to buy backcountry touring gear, especially before you’ve had a chance to try it out.
 That’s why we rent high-quality equipment from Black Diamond, Dynafit, Weston, and K2 on-site at reasonable rates.
-We also require that guests be equipped with rescue gear (beacon, probe, shovel).
-We rent that on-site as well.
+We require that guests be equipped with snow safety gear (beacon, probe, shovel) and rent those items on-site as well.

 Can I snowshoe around Bluebird?
 Can I use snowshoes to hike uphill at Bluebird rather than skins?